 Mines inspectors and forensic investigators have visited the scene of the accident.
 Images of the accident scene have been recorded.

 On the 11th May 2020, the Queensland Government announced a Board of Inquiry into the incident.
 The terms of the Board of Inquiry are here

 On the 19th May 2020, Mineworker Turi Wiki was discharged from the Royal Brisbane and Women’s Hospital.
-The other four mineworkers remain in a stable condition.
+The other three mineworkers have now been released (updated 15/7/2020).

 The road to recovery for the miners will be long.
-Families told AMSJ that the miners will face several operations over the forthcoming months and they are likely to remain in a come for two weeks.
+Families told AMSJ that the miners will face several operations over the forthcoming months and they are likely to remain in the hospital for some time.

 Yes, a Gofundme page has been established by the work colleagues of the miners affected by the explosion.
 You can find more information about that here.